JonathanWilbur/preql/README.md

   - [ ] Nested tables
   - [ ] Allow length to be specified in bits, bytes, or characters.
 - [ ] Append warnings in comments?
+- [ ] Escape strings and test strings with escape characters.